Nerwyn/material-rounded-theme/README.md

 [![My Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?repository=material-rounded-theme&owner=Nerwyn&category=Plugin)

-# Material You and Material Rounded - Material Design 3 Themes for Home Assistant
+# Material You - A Fully Featured Implementation of Material Design 3 Theme for Home Assistant

-Themes for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.
+A theme for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.

-Both themes implement Material Design 3 redesigns of elements when possible using [card-mod](https://github.com/thomasloven/lovelace-card-mod).
+This theme implements Material Design 3 redesigns of elements when possible using [card-mod](https://github.com/thomasloven/lovelace-card-mod).
 If you have card-mod installed and do not the component redesigns, use the "No Mod" versions of this theme.
 If you want partial card-mod component modifications you must modify and recompile the theme yourself as described [at the end of the README](#developing-modifying-and-building-the-theme).

 Don't like the blue accents?
 You can choose a different Material You base color!
 [See below for more](#material-you-colors).
 Requires an additional JS resource script.
 Does not require card-mod.
 You can also choose from several alternate color schemes and tweak theme contrast.

 This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.
 These variations are combined into many different versions of the theme.

-## Material You - A Fully Featured Implementation of Material Design 3

-The full color version of the theme.
-This theme aims to match the styling of Material Design 3 (also known as Material You) Google apps on Android like Phone, Contacts, Messages, Photos, Drive, and now Google Home.
-Everything has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
-Supports custom user colors for virtually all of Home Assistant.
+Everything in Home Assistant has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
+It supports custom user colors for virtually all of Home Assistant.
 If no user base color is provided the themes defaults to a shade of blue.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-you-rainbow.png" alt="material-you-rainbow" width="750"/>